Healy and Copley Lawn Utilities Project

 Tree Removal

-Between June and October 2025, we will be removing four trees in support of Phase III.
+In late November 2025, we will be removing two trees in support of Expanded Phase III.
 These removals are being performed under the close supervision of a professional arborist.
 New trees will be planted during the site improvements phase of the project.

 Events